Our aim is to discover and share the value of the Amazon, to conserve and protect it, and to inspire the global community to connect with rainforests.

 Ursula has been living in the Madre de Dios Region since 2005.
 Her work experience in the Amazon has been diverse and includes specializing in environmental education for children and families, facilitating social enterprises for conservation, designing interpretive circuits, preparing educational material with environmental themes, and the design, implementation and management of start-up conservation projects.
 Currently, she is a consultant in permaculture design, landscaping, gardening and sustainable horticulture and is the Executive Director of Camino Verde which works in the Tambopata Region.
 She also squeezes in enough time to manage her own reforestation center.

-Lucy is a Conservation Scientist from England.
+Lucy is a PhD candidate with University College London.
 She has been working in the Amazon since 2008 on diverse projects and holds first class degrees from the University of York and Imperial College London.
 She is particularly concerned with reconciling biodiversity conservation and poverty alleviation, improving supply chains to increase the uptake of sustainable resource use and empirically assessing the causes of forest conversion.
-Currently she is working on developing community agroforestry projects in Bolivia with Herencia, Royal Botanic Gardens of Kew, the Natural History Museum London and El Museo de Historia Natural Noel Kempff Mercado, Santa Cruz
+Currently she is on the board of Wild Forests and Fauna and is working on developing community agroforestry projects in Bolivia with Herencia, Royal Botanic Gardens of Kew, the Natural History Museum London and El…

 Where We Are